spokenweb/spokenweb-metadata-scheme/docs/4-metadata-fields.rst

 ##################
-5. Metadata Fields
+4. Metadata Fields
 ##################

-Each metadata field will help us to describe the object, as well as the process by which it has been made, remediated and catalogued.
-It will also be important for discovery when we are able to put the recordings online.
-There are overarching Fields of the scheme, and some of these overarching Fields will have numerous sub-elements that you’ll fill in separately.

-| **Legend**
-| M = mandatory (colour-coded as green)
-| C = conditional (mandatory if present), (colour-coded as yellow in the excel document)
+The SpokenWeb schema describes both literary activities or events and the AV assets or digital files that document them.
+The following guidelines provide details about the information to be entered in each field.
+The schema is organized into overarching descriptive categories, within each there are multiple sub-fields to be filled in.

 ***************
-5.1.
+4.1.
 Cataloguer
 ***************

 That’s you.
 The cataloguer refers to the individual who is cataloguing a particular artifact.
 [2]_  Having your name associated with the entry will help us find you if we have any questions about how you’ve filled in a field, and also will identify your contributions to this project over time.
-Select your name from the drop-down menu.
-Let your supervisor know if your name does not appear in the drop-down menu and we can add it.

-**Cataloguer Last Name, First Name:** Select your name from the drop-down menu
+Enter the cataloguer name as **Cataloguer Last Name, First Name**.
+In a separate field, enter the Email address of the cataloguer.

 ----

 *******************************
-5.2.
+4.2.
 Classification Fields
 *******************************

 Partner institutions, collections, series, and sub-series are managed separately from individual items catalogued in Swallow.
 They are organized in hierarchical relationships, in which a partner institution has one or more collections, each collection has one or more series, and each series has one or more sub-series, and so on indefinitely.
 When an item is catalogued as belonging to a specific level of this classification, for example when an item is assigned to a series, the relevant collection and institution will also be automatically assigned to the item.